Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 I ended up painting the tops in Fusion’s Ash so they’d visually disappear once the top planks were in position.
 It looked way better!

-Weather protection ideas:
+Weather protection ideas for walkway ideas:

 -